sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ON 1 = 1
 ```

-But SQL and UDF are only suitable for batch processing, we can't use SQL to transform the data for serving.
-We need reimplement the transform logic with other programming languages in the model serving engine.
+But SQL and UDF are only suitable for batch processing, we can't use SQL to transform the data at real time for serving.
+We need reimplement the same transform logic with other programming languages in the model serving engine.
 It may bring the training/serving skew.

 ### Internal System

 The feature engineering library in the internal system is configuration driven.
 It contains some primitive transform ops and users compose the transform logic with configuration file.
 The inference engine is compiled with the internal library.
-User need both feature engineering configuration files and SavedModel to deploy the model for serving.
+Users need both feature engineering configuration files and SavedModel to deploy the model for serving.

 ## Our Approach

 From the perspective of SQLFLow, SQL can naturally support statistical work just like the analyzer.
 [Feature column API](https://tensorflow.google.cn/api_docs/python/tf/feature_column) and [keras preprocessing layer](https://github.com/tensorflow/community/pull/188) can take charge of transform work as transformer.
-For dense column, we can use numeric_column and pass a user defined function *normalizer_fn* to convert the column value.
-For sparse column, we can use embedding_column to map the sparse value to embedding vector or use cross_column to do the feature crossing.
+For dense column, we can use [numeric_column](https://www.tensorflow.org/api_docs/python/tf/feature_column/numeric_column) and pass a user defined function *normalizer_fn* to convert the column value.
+For sparse column, we can use [embedding_column](https://www.tensorflow.org/api_docs/python/tf/feature_column/embedding_column) to map the sparse value to embedding vector or use [cross_column](https://www.tensorflow.org/api_docs/python/tf/feature_column/crossed_column) to do the feature crossing.
 We plan to use SQL and feature column/keras preprocessing layer together to do the data transform work.
 For the consistency between training and serving, both feature column and keras preprocessing layer can make it.
 The data transform logic in the training stage is built into the inference graph using the SavedModel format.

 ### Transform Expression in SQLFlow

 We can extend the SQLFlow syntax and enrich the COLUMN expression.
 We can add the built-in transform API call in it to describe the transform process.
 Let's take the following SQL expression for example.
 It trains a model to classify someone's income level using the [census income dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income).
 The transform expression is **COLUMNS NUMERIC(NORMALIZE(capital_gain)), NUMERIC(STANDARDIZE(age)), EMBEDDING(BUCKETIZED(hours_per_week, bucket_num=10), dim=128)**.
 It will normalize the column *capital_gain*, standardize the column *age*, bucketize the column *hours_per_week* to 10 buckets and then map it to an embedding value.
 We will implement some built-in transform API.
-The API set contains [NORMALIZE, STANDARDIZE](https://en.wikipedia.org/wiki/Feature_scaling), [BUCKETIZED](https://en.wikipedia.org/wiki/Data_binning), LOG and more to be added in the future.
+The API set contains NORMALIZE, STANDARDIZE, BUCKETIZED, LOG and more to be added in the future.

 ```SQL
 SELECT *